wenright/DeadlockTwitchOverlay/README.md

 ## Training the model further
 Instructions can be found at the ML repo: [https://github.com/wenright/DeadlockOverlayBackend](https://github.com/wenright/DeadlockOverlayBackend).
 Then, copy the files from `data/models/item_classifier_model` from that repo into `public/item_classifier_model` in this repo.

-## TODO
-* poor item recognition for items that have cooldowns and are on cooldown.
-Will need to pull some additional data to better train this.